-The location of the subject property is appropriate for the uses allowed by the proposed zoning, and a change in zoning is likely to be approved.
+Overall, the location of the subject property is appropriate for the uses allowed by the proposed zoning and General Plan, and a change in zoning is likely to be approved.
 There are no known easements, encroachments, covenants or other use restrictions that would unduly limit or impede development.